wsphd/fcculs/README.md

 **Tips**:

   * ***Searching:*** There are many spelling variants and misspellings.
 It would be a herculean effort to try to correct those.
-    Although somewhat slower, I would encourage users to use wildcard searches or similiar search strategies, at least initially.
+    Although somewhat slower, I would encourage users to use wildcard searches or similiar search strategies, at least initially, for cities, addresses, and entity names.

 I welcome your feedback.